A child playing with a soccer ball on green grass in a park setting, with people and dogs in the background.

 Staten Island Greenbelt

-Joni Monacell: This 2,880 acre park in the center of Staten Island boasts 35 miles of hiking paths.
+Joni Monacell said: This 2,880 acre park in the center of Staten Island boasts 35 miles of hiking paths.
 They have everything from short loops, good for younger kids, up to a 12 mile hike.
 Most can be accessed from the park's nature center, where you can get a trail map to plan your hike.

 Silver Lake